 Some of these factors include:

 - Lack of physical exercise: Jack Russells require a lot of exercise and mental and physical engagement.
-They may develop behavioral issues if they do not get the opportunity to unleash all of their pent-up energy and to challenge their intellect.
+They may develop behavioral issues if they do not get the opportunity to unleash all of their pent-up energy and challenge their intellect.
 The breed is at particular risk for weight gain which is why they need to stay active.

 - Deafness and ear infections: Unfortunately, Jack Russell Terriers are highly susceptible to canine ear infections.
 Bacteria are the most common cause of canine ear infections.
 This can cause bigger health issues if left untreated.